-On my Catalina there is a fiberglass shelf, for the water heater, that is perfectly level and very close to the steering quadrant.
-This is good because I knew the sensor needed to be on the same plane as the quadrant and now all I needed to come up with was a mounting bracket.
-The bracket only needed to elevate the sensor, and make it level with the quadrant, but unfortunately you can't just buy a pre-made bracket that size.
+On this particular Catalina there was already a fiberglass shelf for the water heater.
+The shelf was perfectly level and very close to the steering quadrant.
+This was good because I the RPS needed to be on the same plane as the quadrant.
+All I now needed was to come up with was a mounting bracket.
+The bracket for the RPS only needed to elevate the sensor, and make it level with the quadrant, but unfortunately you can't just buy a pre-made bracket in that size.
 Fortunately, because of the water heater shelf, the bracket did not need to be of an odd angle defined by the hulls shape as can often be the case.

-After considering many options I decided to make a bracket out of one inch stainless steel rail / dodger tubing and two 90 degree stainless steel deck fittings.
+After considering the numerous options I decided to make a bracket out of one inch stainless steel rail / dodger tubing and two 90 degree stainless steel deck fittings.
 I measured for the bracket height by laying a flat edge across the quadrant and measuring from the flat edge to the the water heater shelf.
 I then subtracted, one half inch of total height, for the Starboard base plate the sensor would eventually be bolted to.
 While these fittings are costly they were a huge labor savor so in the end it was less costly to use more expensive components than to run up labor costs.

-To cut the one inch stainless steel pipe I used a Rigid pipe cutter commonly used for cutting copper pipe.
-The blade was not a stainless blade but it did work, and made a perfectly clean cut, in the one inch stainless steel.
+To cut the one inch stainless steel pipe I use a Rigid pipe cutter commonly used for cutting copper pipe.
+Rigid makes blades specifically for stainless but for just a few cuts the standard blace can work just fine.